mobgen/halo-documentation/docs/android/content/android_content_overview.md

      });
 ```

-If you want to go in deep into this module, please refer to [the detailed documentation](./android_edit_content_detailed_api.html).
+If you want to go in deep into this module, please refer to [the detailed documentation](android_edit_content_detailed_api.html).

 ### Advanced content manipulation

 If you want to be able to add, modify and remove content instances in advanced use cases you must use the batch operation.
-You need to provide a ```BatchOperations``` which contains all the operations to perfom.
+You need to provide a ```BatchOperations``` which contains all the operations to perform.

 ```java
 BatchOperations operations = new BatchOperations.Builder()